khuloud0/Portfolio-Project-Interior-Design-Platform-Docs/Stage_2.md

 ## Risks and Mitigation Strategies

 - Risk: Expanding the platform to include digital products may increase system complexity and development workload.
-  Mitigation: Focus on core MVP features first and postpone advanced digital product features to future phases.
+  Mitigation: Focus on core MVP features first and postpone advanced .

 - Risk: Increased workload may lead to delays in project delivery.
   Mitigation: Prioritize essential features, distribute tasks effectively, and follow a clear development timeline.